sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 ![Prediction diagram: partial fast-forwarding with lerping synchronization and remote resimulation]({{ '/' | absolute_url }}/assets/images/per-post/projectile-prediction-1/visualization-forwarding-partial-w-sync-and-resim.png){: .align-center}

 You might think that this will cause synchronization issues, since the remote client's projectile is now behind the real one.
 However, in practice, these problems are actually fairly easy to account for since, because of replication time, the projectile will _already_ be behind.
-For example, if we trigger some explosion VFX with an RPC when the server's projectile hit something, it will take `30ms` (with `60ms` of ping) for that explosion to appear on remote clients.
+For example, if we trigger some explosion VFX with an RPC when the server's projectile hits something, it will take `30ms` (assuming `60ms` of ping) for that explosion to appear on remote clients.
 When that `30ms` ends, our projectile will likely have already _caught up_ to where it exploded on the server.

 ## Solution